 Attendance at each class meeting from start to finish is required.
 However, if you are sick or have symptoms of transmissible illness (Covid or otherwise), please do not come to class.
-Email me ahead of time and I will try to make class available by Zoom.
 I will be taking attendance either at the beginning or at the end of class.
 Attendance does not simply mean showing up but showing up prepared and on time.
 Thus, you are to do all assigned readings prior to class.
 You should also be prepared to participate in discussions in class and/or to ask and answer questions about the material.
 Students participating in University-sanctioned events (athletes, debaters, musicians, etc.) must inform me in advance of any event that will conflict with class time and make up work they miss.
 Documentation must also be submitted before the event.